mrb0b1073/mrb0b1073.github.io/content/posts/otw/bandit/bandit1.md

 cat readme
 ```
 To read a file, we use `cat <filename>`.
 > **NB:** Not every file is human readable in Linux.
-We deep more about this in later levels.
+We dive into this in later levels.

 The content of the readme file reveals the password for [bandit2]({{< relref "bandit2.md" >}}) level.